 Segment 1 - Use Table 8 below to select the event that activates auxiliary output 4.
-Default is 21.

 Segment 2 - Program the timing from 0 to 255 (minutes or seconds, depending on data programmed in Location 46, segment 1).
 Programming a 0 makes the output follow the event.
 Default is 10 (seconds).